 Inspect the condition of the tyre and wear

 Look for any bulges, cracks, or signs of uneven wear.
-It may indicate misalignment if the tires are wearing unevenly.
+It may indicate misalignment if the tyres are wearing unevenly.

 Wheel